Edward Stourton (journalist)

+Edward John Ivo Stourton (24 November 1957 – 18 July 2026) was a British broadcaster and journalist.
+He presented the BBC Radio 4 current affairs programmes Today, Sunday, The World at One and The World This Weekend.
+Earlier in his career, he worked in television as a founding staff member of Channel 4 News, a BBC Paris correspondent and a BBC One O'Clock News presenter.

-Edward John Ivo Stourton (born 24 November 1957) is a British broadcaster and presenter of the BBC Radio 4 programme Sunday, and was a frequent contributor to the Today programme, where for ten years he was one of the main presenters.
-He is the author of eight books, most recently Confessions (2023).
+Stourton made numerous current affairs programmes for Radio 4, winning the Sony Radio Gold Award in 1997 and the Amnesty International Award in 2001.
+He was the author of eight books, including Confessions (2023).

 Early life and education

-Stourton was born in the then British colony of Nigeria as his father was based there.
-He was privately educated at the now defunct Roman Catholic preparatory school Avisford in Walberton and then at Ampleforth College in North Yorkshire and was head boy in his final year at both establishments.
+Edward John Ivo Stourton was born on 24 November 1957 in Lagos, Nigeria, the eldest of four children of Jenny (née Abbott), a former governess, and Nigel Stourton, a senior British American Tobacco executive and cousin of the 22nd Baron Stourton.
+His father's work took the family to Africa, Switzerland and Malta.
+He was privately educated at the Roman Catholic preparatory school Avisford in Walberton, and then at Ampleforth College in North Yorkshire, where he was head boy.

-While at Ampleforth he befriended future High Court judge Nicholas Mostyn, who was also the son of a Nigerian-based BAT executive.
-The duo won the national ESU Schools Mace debating prize in 1975.
-He read English literature at Trinity College, Cambridge, gaining a 2:1.
+While at Ampleforth, Stourton befriended future High Court judge Nicholas Mostyn, who was also the son of a Nigerian-based BAT executive.
+They won the national ESU Schools Mace debating prize in 1975.
+Stourton read English literature at Trinity College, Cambridge, gaining a 2:1.
 He served as president of the Cambridge Union Society and editor of the student magazine Rampage.

 Broadcasting

-He joined the staff of ITN in 1979 as a graduate trainee.
-While working there he was a founder member of Channel 4 News in 1982 working predominantly as a copywriter but also as a producer, duty home news editor and chief sub-editor.
+Stourton joined the staff of ITN in 1979 as a graduate trainee.
+While working there, he was a founder member of Channel 4 News in 1982, working predominantly as a copywriter but also as a producer, duty home news editor, and chief sub-editor.
 Stourton joined the BBC in 1988 as a Paris correspondent.
 He returned to ITN as a diplomatic editor in 1990.
-In 1993, he was back at the BBC as the presenter of BBC One O'Clock News for six years.
-He presented editions of Assignment, Correspondent, Panorama and Call Ed Stourton, a phone-in programme on Radio 4.
+In 1993, he was back at the BBC as the presenter of BBC One O'Clock News.
+He presented editions of Assignment, Correspondent, Panorama, and Call Ed Stourton, a phone-in programme on Radio 4.

-He has made a number of current affairs programmes for Radio 4 including Asia Gold and Global Shakeout, The Violence Files, With us or against us, United Nations – or Not?.
+Stourton made a number of current affairs programmes for Radio 4 including Asia Gold and Global Shakeout, The Violence Files, With us or against us, United Nations – or Not?.
 Asia Gold was the winner of the Sony Radio Gold Award for current affairs in 1997.
-Stourton presented a four-part series about the Catholic church, entitled Absolute Truth.
-It was broadcast on BBC2 in 1997.
+Stourton presented a four-part series about the Catholic church, entitled Absolute Truth, which was broadcast on BBC2 in 1997.
 He also wrote a book to accompany the series.

-In 2001, he won the Amnesty International Award for best television documentary for an episode of Correspondent about the Khiam detention center during the Israeli occupation of Southern Lebanon.
-His series, A Year in the Arab Israeli Crisis, was broadcast on BBC Radio 4 and the BBC World Service in 2005.
+In 2001, Stourton won the Amnesty International award for best television documentary for an episode of Correspondent about the Khiam detention center during the Israeli occupation of Southern Lebanon.
+His series A Year in the Arab Israeli Crisis was broadcast on BBC Radio 4 and the BBC World Service in 2005.